 I think it is really important to know and learn from our history, from the people and events that have shaped what we do and the way we do it, to be able to answer the question; ‘how did we get here?’
 In this respect, I think Les Moir’s book is very significant and every pastor and worship leader that uses contemporary praise and worship songs should read it.

 It can feel strange to see one’s own name and past activities feature in such a story, because at the time, together with my contemporaries, I just got on with the job in hand, often in obscure settings, mostly without much awareness of a bigger picture unfolding.

 There is a big difference in perspective between being carried by a wave and standing on the cliff top looking down on the ocean.
 Also, it is good to remember that God’s view is vastly different to ours.
 We only see what we see but God sees everything and also sees in secret.
 I have no doubt that heaven will record and celebrate numerous believers down the centuries who in their lifetimes were unknown, unseen or disregarded.

 Personally, I am very grateful for all the opportunities God has given me, and for the people I have had the privilege of journeying with, especially for my wife and family who have supported me all the way.

 For our live recording, we felt that seven songs were a realistic number to record in one evening, so I have three more songs to record.
-All going well the album will be released around Easter 2018.
+All going well the album will be released around Spring/Summer 2018.